lupyuen/pinetime-rust-mynewt/rust/app/src/simulator.md

 (Change `ACCOUNT_NAME` to our GitHub Account Name)

 Let's change a PineTime source file...
-And trigger our very first PineTime Firmware Build in the Cloud!
+And trigger our very first PineTime Simulator Build in the Cloud!

 # Modify the PineTime Source Code